MSc in Lean Enterprise

 Since the publication in 1996 of Lean Thinking (Womack and Jones), ‘Lean’ has established itself as the most effective and most widely adopted improvement methodology for operations in the world.
 With roots in the Toyota Production System and in earlier approaches, Lean has expanded vertically into accounting, marketing, HR, IT, design and R&D, and logistics, and horizontally into service, health, government, and banking.
 Lean is now integrated with other effective approaches including Systems Thinking and Six Sigma.
 The Buckingham degree is titled ‘Lean Enterprise’ rather than ‘Lean Operations’ .
 The focus, however, is on integrated operations rather than on learning a range of diverse disciplines or tools.

 Whilst today not everyone agrees with the term ‘Lean’, the principles learned in this degree are now ‘mainstream’ in any aspiring operation.
-Find out more at one of our Open Days.
+Find out more by contacting firstname.lastname@example.org.

 The 22 month, part-time Buckingham MSc is specifically designed for practising managers working, or aspiring to work, in the delivery of services or products.
 The degree is in ‘enterprise’ because most organisations rely on the integration of employees, customers and suppliers to deliver value.
 This involves end-to-end value streams from understanding customer requirements, through design and operations and on to product or service delivery.
 Knowledge of accounting, quality, design, innovation, service are all necessary.